 The New Testament provides the inerrant account of Christ’s life on earth along with His miraculous signs specifying Him as Messiah.
-It also provides testimony of those whom He designated as apostles, whom would join Him working miracles testifying to the inception of the Church age.
+It also provides testimony of those whom He designated as apostles, who would join Him working miracles testifying to the inception of the Church age.
 This period is often termed the Apostolic Age.
-To be an Apostle during the Apostolic Age, there were three basic requirements (see references below).
+To be an Apostle during the Apostolic Age, there were three basic requirements (see ref. below).
 Firstly, a man must have been an eyewitness of Christ.
 Secondly, he must have been appointed by Christ.
 Finally, his work was to be authenticated by signs.
 To the contrary of Bethel’s statement, this was not a commission given to “Everyday believers” nor were these apostolic furtherances even mentioned in any of the Prison or Pastoral Epistles of Paul.
 For a more comprehensive understanding of how Bethel misuses the Book of Acts see The Errors of Bethel & Jesus Culture Part 2 HERE.

 All of this concludes that any regular “sign” or “wonder” of today consists of one (or more) of the following elements: 1) An emotional or para-psychological response, prompting one feel better for a short time 2) Trickery and manipulation, wherein a leader stages or poses healings to gain followers or income 3) Demonic activity, that does assist in healing the body and further propagates the lie of a false prophet, as he destroys the soul.
-Kris Vallatton, Bill Johnson, C. Peter Wagner, and any man who claims the mantle of “Apostle” and thinks of himself as a modern Peter, Paul, James, or John, is not only misguided, He is opposing two millennia of church history.
-And, when these men attempt to sell the “apostolic” privilege to others, as these men do, they are leading many astray.
+Kris Vallatton, Bill Johnson, Heidi Baker, Benny Hinn, Todd White, C. Peter Wagner, and any man who claims the mantle of “Apostle” and thinks of himself as a modern Peter, Paul, James, or John, is not only misguided, He is opposing two millennia of church history.
+And, when these men attempt to sell the “apostolic” privilege to others, as these men do, they are leading people astray.

 One need not think long before discovering the weakness in this position.
-Why is it that those with the supposed “In” still get sick?
+Why is it that those with the supposed “in” still get sick?
 Still die?
 Often lose all their money?
 Often blow up their marriages?
 The simple fact that Oral Roberts, Smith Wigglesworth, and Aimee Semple all lost their ministry, money, and died is ample evidence that faith doesn’t equate to health, wealth, and longevity.
-And, the historic (and continuing) thread of Christian martyrs, who have died, died young, and died in disrepute, unknown by earth but made famous in heaven, is the greatest proof that faith often comes with greater suffering not greater surplus!
-It is either insecurity or demonic dread that prompts any man build a ministry on, “Hierarchy” stating that they have a special “In” or “Anointing” or “Power” than those that follow.
+And, the historic (and continuing) thread of Christian martyrs, who have died, died young, and died in disrepute, unknown by earth but made famous in heaven, is the greatest proof that faith often comes with greater suffering not greater surplus.
+It is either insecurity or demonic dread that prompts any man build a ministry on, “hierarchy” stating that they have a special “in” or “anointing” or “Power” than those that follow.
 Bethel has taken a step further, conducting a school for innocent young people, immersing them in this deception.
 What must their secret club meetings be like?
 Who can ever attain their supernatural level?
-Jesus tore down the veil and those lies saying, “Truly I say to you, unless you change and become like children, you will not enter the kingdom of heaven.”
-(Matt 18:3, Mat 10:1, Acts 10:41-42, Mark 10:14-15)
+Jesus tore down the veil and those lies saying, “Truly I say to you, unless you change and become like children, you will not enter the kingdom of heaven” (Matt 18:3, Mat 10:1, Acts 10:41-42, Mark 10:14-15).